janfrode/nixos-home-router/README.md

 Unifi access points are placed in the infrastrructure VLAN1.

-My rental appartment is on VLAN20.
+My basement apartment is on VLAN20.

 My own devices are on VLAN30.